Like many websites, ours uses cookies.

 Emily Plant

-A life-long horse person, Emily has been watching, riding, or thinking about horses nearly every day of her life.
-A native of Louisville Kentucky, she got hooked on racing at her home track of Churchill Downs.
-Her first statistics class came in a high school classroom just three miles from the historic track, when her racing-fan teacher introduced her to the math behind racing and wagering.
+A lifelong horsewoman, Emily has been watching, riding, or thinking about horses nearly every day of her life.
+A native of Louisville, Kentucky, she was hooked on racing at an early age at her home track of Churchill Downs.
+Her first exposure to racing statistics came in a high school classroom just three miles from the historic track, when a racing-fan teacher introduced her to the math behind racing and wagering.

-She holds a Ph.D. from the University of Kentucky in Business Marketing, along with a B.S. in Business from Indiana University, and an M.B.A. from Xavier University.
-After several years working in banking she decided to engage in a more creative occupation and pursued her academic career full-time.
-Exercising her statistical skills and passion for all things equine, her study of the Thoroughbred industry began in earnest when writing her doctoral dissertation on decision-making at the Keeneland September Yearling Auction, and has continued ever since.
-Formerly a tenured Associate Professor at the University of Montana, Emily now focuses on her horse obsession full time as a consultant to Bill Oppenheim.
+Emily holds a Ph.D. in Business Marketing from the University of Kentucky, along with a B.S. in Business from Indiana University and an M.B.A. from Xavier University.
+After several years working in banking, she decided to pursue a more creative path and transitioned to an academic career full-time.
+Combining her statistical skills with her passion for all things equine, she began her study of the Thoroughbred industry in earnest while writing her doctoral dissertation on decision-making at the Keeneland September Yearling Sale—a project that has shaped her research ever since.
+Today, Emily is a tenured Associate Professor of Marketing at the University of Montana.

 Brianne Stanley